Humans are social creatures.

 Having a Facebook Group gives you the opportunity to interact with your customers on a platform that they are likely checking multiple times throughout the day anyway.
 Many individuals actually prefer to communicate through Facebook versus by email or phone.

-“It’s a great way to communicate with people.
-To me, it’s like having a highly engaged email list.” – Ryan Stewart
+“Having a Facebook Group is a great way to communicate with people.
+To me, it’s like having a highly engaged email list.”

 2. Course and product feedback